openfaas/openfaas.github.io/_posts/2020-01-24-painless-serverless-development.md

 In this case, the manifest is telling Okteto to create an environment environment with:
 - `okteto/golang-http-template` as the container, which already has the go runtime, the debugger, [fwatchdog](https://docs.openfaas.com/architecture/watchdog/) and a few other tools installed.
-- `/home/app/handler` as the working directory.
+- `/home/app` as the working directory.
-- Your function code automatically synchronized at `/home/app/handler/function`
+- Your function code automatically synchronized at `/home/app/function`
-- Automatic port-forwarding for ports `8080` (the function) and `2345` (the go debugger).
+- Automatic port-forwarding for `2345` (the go debugger).
 - OpenFaaS' [fwatchdog process](https://docs.openfaas.com/architecture/watchdog/) configured to build and launch our function when handling the request.

 Since we are launching our development environment in Okteto Cloud, we need to get our credentials.
 Go back to your browser, log in into [https://cloud.okteto.com](https://cloud.okteto.com), and click on the credentials button on the left to download your kubeconfig.